NexTre-dev/retro-gadgets-docs/en/docs/modules/misc/VideoChip.md

 Sets the pixel at the specified position to the specified **color**.

 ### SetPixelData(PixelData `PixelData`)
-⚠️ **This feature is new, as of Retro Gadgets 0.1.5, and not fully tested yet.**
+⚠️ **This feature is new and undocumented as of Retro Gadgets 0.1.5, things might change in the future.**
-Draws PixelData to the screen.
-Provided PixelData *needs* to be the same size as the VideoChip.
+Draws PixelData to the screen. **Provided PixelData must to be the same size as the VideoChip.**

 <img src="../../../assets/docs/VideoChip/PixelGrid.png" width="200" align="right">